LucDemortier/LucDemortier.github.io/_portfolio/3_mcnulty.md

     3. Does any feature have a coefficient with z-value less than 2?
     4. If yes:
     5. Loop over all features still in the model:
-    6. Remove the feature, refit, and extract the deviance.
+    6. Remove the feature, refit, and compute the deviance.
     7. Replace the feature.
-    8. Find the feature whose removal caused the smallest change in deviance and leave it out.
+    8. Remove the feature whose removal caused the smallest change in deviance.
     9. Go back to 2
     10.If no:
-    11. You are done.
+    11. Exit.

 The output of this algorithm is the largest subset of features whose fit coefficients are at least two standard deviations away from zero, and such that the total change in fit deviance is the smallest possible.
 When applied to the logistic regression model for the Cleveland data, seven features are selected, three of which are categorical.
 This is the fit result:
 {% marginnote 'Table 3: Final results of a fit to the Cleveland data of a logistic regression model with the optimal subset of features.
 The cp_1, cp_2, and cp_3 features refer to the categorical variable cp (chest pain type) of Table 1.
 For example, cp_1 is a binary feature indicating presence or absence of chest pain type 1.
 Similar comments apply to slope_1 and thal_7.' %}